kevinhartman/simple-aidl-objects/README.md

    * not required by MyStrategy.
 We could've constructed this
    * object with whatever we'd wanted.
 Point is, subclasses
    * of our type can be constructed with variable constructors
    * that differ from one another.
-That took me a lot of work.
+Without using serialization,
+   * implementing that was an interesting problem.
    */
   public MyConcreteStrategy(long intervalMillis) {
     this.interval = intervalMillis;